-We generally define a responsibility as a specific action or task that one person is expected to complete.
-In this way, we often think of responsibilities as a binary item — either they’re completed or they’re not.
+We generally define responsibility as a specific action or task that one person is expected to complete.
+In this way, we often think of responsibilities as a binary item—either they’re completed or they’re not.

-Returning to the example of sales figures for a specific quarter, we may consider that although multiple stakeholders are ultimately accountable for helping the company reach their goals, each individual stakeholder has varying responsibilities that roll up to achieve those specific goals.
+Let’s return to the example of quarterly sales figures.
+Although multiple stakeholders are ultimately accountable for helping the company reach its goals, each stakeholder has varying responsibilities to achieve those specific goals.

 For example, it may be the Marketing Director’s responsibility to generate leads for the sales team (and they may be individually accountable for achieving a certain goal).
 But it’s not their responsibility to be sure that the sales team has enough staff to make the appropriate number of sales calls.

 If we zoom in even further, the Marketing Director has likely delegated certain tasks to others on her team.
-Those tasks become the responsibility of the assigned person, although the Marketing Director still maintains ultimate accountability for them being completed as part of the overall outcome.
+Those tasks become the responsibility of the assigned person.
+However, the Marketing Director is ultimately accountable for his or her team completing all tasks as part of the overall outcome.

 Accountability vs Responsibility

 These two terms are technically different.
-But they are commonly used as interchangeable terms that both point toward who is to blame (or credit) for a specific outcome.
-The reason they are used in such a similar way is that accountability and responsibility are closely related terms and often intertwined.
+But they are both commonly used to assign blame (or credit) for a specific outcome.
+They are used similarly because accountability and responsibility are closely related terms and often intertwined.

-To get a better understanding of how these terms can be so closely related but not identical, let’s examine a common scenario in the Apptoto universe showing accountability vs responsibility when it comes to scheduling.
+To better understand how these terms can be so closely related but not identical, let’s examine a common scenario in the Apptoto universe showing accountability vs. responsibility when it comes to scheduling.